openSUSE/news-o-o/_posts/2011-07-10-opensuse-weekly-news-issue-183-is-out.markdown

 Toyota looks towards open innovation and collaboration to help transform auto industry

-SAN FRANCISCO, July 5, 2011 â€“ The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux, today announced that Toyota is its newest member.
+SAN FRANCISCO, July 5, 2011 – The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux, today announced that Toyota is its newest member.

 A major shift is underway in the automotive industry.
-Carmakers are using new technologies to deliver on consumer expectations for the same connectivity in their cars as theyâ€™ve come to expect in their homes and offices.
-From dashboard computing to In-Vehicle-Infotainment (IVI), automobiles are becoming the latest wireless devices â€“ on wheels. (...)
+Carmakers are using new technologies to deliver on consumer expectations for the same connectivity in their cars as they’ve come to expect in their homes and offices.
+From dashboard computing to In-Vehicle-Infotainment (IVI), automobiles are becoming the latest wireless devices – on wheels. (...)

-â€
+”

 ### Reports

-â€œ
+“

         [V3.co.uk: Office 365 on Mac and Linux](http://www.v3.co.uk/v3-uk/v3-co-uk-labs-blog/2086291/office-365-mac-linux)